Wine Tours & Wineries of Hermanus, Cape Town, Western Cape, South Africa

 EMPLOYMENT & GDP –

-The South African wine industry is an increasingly important player in the national economy and has been confirmed by a recent study that has pegged the industry's contribution to the country's GDP at over R30 billion annually, equal to 2.2% of the country's GDP - Wine Tours and related tourism generates R4 billion per year, relative to South Africa's total GDP of well over R1.8 trillion.
+The South African wine industry is an increasingly important player in the national economy and has been confirmed by a 2001 study that has pegged the industry's contribution to the country's GDP at over R30 billion annually, equal to 2.2% of the country's GDP - Wine Tours and related tourism generates R4 billion per year - relative to South Africa's 2001 total GDP of well over R1.8 trillion.
 This has risen sharply so that in 2017 the figures were R60 billion = 6% of the total GDP - with wine tourism = R6 billion.

 It also found that the South African wine industry provided direct and indirect employment opportunities for some 260,000 people in various sectors ranging from primary agriculture to cellars, manufacturing, wholesale and retail, as well as tourism.